sara-nl/newsreader-hadoop/README.md

 You can use the pipeline tool supplied by the newsreader-hadoop.jar:

-		yarn -jar newsreader-hadoop.jar pipeline [input documents on HDFS] [output path on HDFS] [path for failed documents on HDFS] [path to components zipfile on HDFS]
+		yarn jar newsreader-hadoop.jar pipeline [input documents on HDFS] [output path on HDFS] [path for failed documents on HDFS] [path to components zipfile on HDFS]

 Optionally you can monitor the pipeline using [Driven](http://www.cascading.org/2014/02/14/driven-for-cascading/).
 In order to do so add the driven jar to the Hadoop classpath: